ryftchen/foo/README.md

   ./script/run.py
   ```

   Also, add the *-\-build* option to support building before running.
-The result of running will also be written to `foo/.cache/foo_run.log`.
+The result of running will also be written to `./.cache/foo_run.log` and the analysis will be generated in `./.cache/foo_run.report`.

 - The parameters are provided for dynamic analysis.
 Run with options such as *-\-check cov*, *-\-check mem*, etc.

 ## Documentation

 The project documentation can be found on the [Github Pages](https://ryftchen.github.io/foo/).
-When using local documentation via script, `foo/document` is used as the generation directory.
+When using local documentation via script, `./document` is used as the generation directory.

 ## License